 In my view, the answer lies in MySQL’s open source model, transferred to the PR world.
 Those who are prepared to spend time learning how to use these free (or near free) tools – and share their experience – will benefit from a greatly reduced financial cost.
 Rather than hoard knowledge, there will evolve an open community of PR practitioners – both agency and client side – prepared to share their experience.

 However, there is clearly going to be a demand from client businesses to create solutions more quickly – and they will be prepared to pay for this expertise.
-PR consultancies will thus move to a paid-for support and services model a la MySQL.
+PR consultancies will thus move to a paid-for support and

 Far fetched?
 Gentle reader, I welcome your feedback.